timmycodes88/router-pro/README.md

 ## Step by Step Guide to Building Route Files

-**0. Plan the Required API Calls required for Building the page's Features**
+**0. Plan the Required API Calls for Building the page's Features**

 - This is Generally some kind of main get and post actions
 - Some Pages require multiple endpoints